uber/Cadence-Docs/src/blog/_posts/2023-08-31-community-spotlight-august-2023.md

 ## More Cadence How To's ##

 You might have noticed that we have had a few more contributions to our blog from [Chris Qin](https://www.linkedin.com/in/chrisqin0610).
 Chris has been busy sharing insights, and tips on a few important Cadence topics.
-The objective it to help the community with any potential problems.
+The objective is to help the community with any potential problems.

 Here are the latest topics: